marco-ht/push_swap/README.md

    make
    ```

-   This will compile your code into the push_swap (and optionally checker) executable(s).
+   This will compile the code into the push_swap executable (use "make bonus" for compiling the checker executable.

 ## Usage